-Version Effective Date End Date Change & Location 1.4 8 Aug 22 Distinguished between outcome of no result recorded for Provider Appointments and other Engagements.
+Version Effective Date End Date Change & Location 1.5 1 Oct 24 Updated Resolution Time for Mutual Obligation Failures to 5 business days (from two business days).
+Updated advice about Reconnection Requirements.
+1.4 8 Aug 22 30 Sep 24 Distinguished between outcome of no result recorded for Provider Appointments and other Engagements.
 Provided more detail on: Treatment of participants in different TCF Zones Two-day delay before applying payment suspensions Application of Mutual Obligation Failures Processes for specific failure types Added information about the Employer Reporting Line.
 Added Attachment D - TCF Workflow Updated information on lifting income support suspensions at Attachment A. 1.3 9 Mar 20 30 Jun 22 This guideline has been restructured and rewritten for clarity, accuracy, consistency with the DES Grant Agreement and comprehensiveness.
 References to the 'Department of Human Services (DHS)' have been updated to 'Services Australia' 1.2 1 Jul 19 8 Mar 20 Included new attachments B, H and J, and renumbered attachments accordingly.
 1.1 3 Dec 18 30 Jun 18 Updated the Guidelines name to Targeted Compliance Framework: Mutual Obligation Failures Guidelines Clarified that income support can be suspended for unsatisfactory Job Search Updated all 'should' to 'must' when discussing scheduling of Mutual Obligation Requirements 1.0 01 Jul 18 2 Dec 18 Original version of document